A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Motivations

-It is important to note that all these measurements ($A_N$, azimuthal asymmetries or transverse-momentum spectra) have to be measured in $pp$ collisions as mandatory complementary pieces of information to similar studies in lepton-induced reactions.
-Indeed, contrary to usual PDFs, the partonic quantities discussed above are not universal.
+It is important to note that all these measurements ($A_N$, azimuthal asymmetries or transverse-momentum spectra) have to be measured in $pp$ collisions as mandatory complementary pieces of information to analogous studies in lepton-induced reactions.
+Indeed, contrary to usual PDFs, the TMD (PDFs) are not universal.
 For instance, some, as the quark Sivers function, are predicted to change sign when generating the STSA in SIDIS and in DY reactions.
 In other words, the time-reversal odd TMD distributions are process-dependent, but the process dependence is calculable (from the symmetry properties of the theory).
-This feature, sometimes referred to as \emph{generalised universality}, is driven by the nature of the rescatterings generating the SSA; they can be from the initial or final states.
-More technically, they are connected to the gauge link in the definition of the TMD PDFs~\cite{Buffing:2012sz,Buffing:2013kca,Buffing:2015tja}.
+This feature, sometimes referred to as \emph{a generalised universality}, is driven by the nature of the re-scatterings generating the STSA, which can be from the initial or final states.
+More technically, they are connected to the gauge link in the definition of the TMD (PDFs)~(see \cite{Buffing:2012sz,Buffing:2013kca,Buffing:2015tja} for recent references).
 This ``sign change'' represents one of the most important predictions of the TMD factorisation and dedicated experiments have been proposed to check it~\cite{Klein:zoa,Quintans:2011zz,Adamczyk:2015gyk,Aschenauer:2016our}.
 Such a process dependence is also explicit in the CT3 formalism.
-Recently the first measurement in DY was performed by the COMPASS collaboration~\cite{Aghasyan:2017jop}, hinting at the sign change.
-With \AFTER, one could go further than the current proposals and perform quantitative tests of this generalised universality, deeply connected to the symmetries of QCD. \AFTER will be a unique place to probe such aspects of the parton transverse dynamics in the gluon sector, which requires even more experimental inputs both from lepton- and hadron-induced reactions. \AFTER will also provide a unique playground to explore in details the connection between the TMD and CT3 approaches~\cite{Boer:2003cm,Ji:2006ub,Ji:2006vf,Ji:2006br,Koike:2007dg}), in particular in the gluon sector.
+Recently the first measurement in DY was performed by the COMPASS collaboration~\cite{Aghasyan:2017jop} and the first one on $W$ bosons by the STAR collaboration~\cite{Adamczyk:2015gyk}, hinting at the sign change.
+With \AFTER, one could go further than the current proposals and perform quantitative tests of this generalised universality, deeply connected to the symmetries of QCD. \AFTER will be a unique place to probe such aspects of the parton transverse dynamics in the gluon sector, which requires even more experimental inputs both from lepton- and hadron-induced reactions than the quark sector. \AFTER will also provide a unique playground to explore in details the connection between the TMD and CT3 approaches~\cite{Boer:2003cm,Ji:2006ub,Ji:2006vf,Ji:2006br,Koike:2007dg}, in particular in the gluon sector.
 This will open the way for a full three-dimensional mapping of the parton momentum and, in turn, for more insights on the orbital angular momentum of the quarks and gluons.